 There are three ways to monitor pressure in the skull (intracranial pressure).

-The intraventricular catheter is thought to be the most accurate method.
+The intraventricular catheter is the most accurate monitoring method.

-The intracranial pressure (ICP) can be monitored this way.
-The ICP also can be lowered by draining cerebral spinal fluid (CSF) out through the catheter.
+The intracranial pressure (ICP) can at the same time as monitoring by draining fluid out through the catheter.

 The catheter may be hard to get into place when the intracranial pressure is high.

-This method is used if the patient needs to be monitored right away.
-A subdural screw or bolt is a hollow screw that is inserted through a hole drilled in the skull.
+This method is used if monitoring needs to be done right away.
+A hollow screw that is inserted through a hole drilled in the skull.
 It is placed through the membrane that protects the brain and spinal cord (dura mater).
 This allows the sensor to record from inside the subdural space.

-If an epidural sensor is used, it is inserted between the skull and dural tissue.
-The epidural sensor is placed through a burr hole drilled in the skull.
+An epidural sensor is inserted between the skull and dural tissue.
+The epidural sensor is placed through a hole drilled in the skull.
 This procedure is less invasive than other methods, but it cannot remove excess CSF.